alexup19/PokedexApp/README.md

 ## Roadmap

+- App Icon
+- Splash Screen
+- Offline Mode

-Considering that the REST API from PokéAPI doest not support any kind of search or filter parameters, the following features will be added in the future:
+Considering that the REST API from PokéAPI doest not support any kind of search or filter parameters, the following features will be added together in the future:

 - GraphQL Client - Consuming [PokéAPI GraphQL](https://pokeapi.co/docs/graphql)
 - Search Pokémon - Using PokéAPI GraphQL Client